equinor/mad/apps/docs/docs/mad-core/migration-guide/2-create-a-config.md

 | `addScreenManually` | false     | Set this to true if you want to add the login screen manually to the stack, just like you do with SettingsScreen.
 This way you can access LoginScreen's props: `onAuthenticationSuccessful` and `onAuthenticationFailed`.
 When adding `LoginScreen` to the stack, use `getDefaultScreenOptionsForLoginScreen` to use the same options as we do when adding the screen automatically. |

 ###### Application Insights config

+`applicationInsights` is optional.
+If you omit it, application insights logging is disabled.
+The fields below are required only when you choose to provide the config.

 | key                                        | required? | explanation                                                                                       |
 | ------------------------------------------ | --------- | ------------------------------------------------------------------------------------------------- |